Bunratty Castle & Folk Park - Co. Clare, Ireland

 The first buildings on this site made up a Viking trading camp.
 The camp was constructed just before 1000 AD.
-In 1270, a raised earth castle was constructed here but it, and the entire town of Bunratty, was completely destroyed in the Irish Bruce War, by the O'Brien clan.
+In 1270, a raised earth castle was constructed here but it (and the entire town of Bunratty) was completely destroyed during the Irish Bruce War, by the O'Brien clan.
 Shortly after this, the area was restored for England's King, but the castle was once again destroyed by the O'Briens.
-Yet again the castle was restored in 1353, but was attacked and captured immediately after being rebuilt.
+Yet again the castle was restored in 1353 but was attacked and captured immediately after being rebuilt.

 The Bunratty Mead & Liquor Company is also located in the village of Bunratty, just off the castle grounds.
 Visitors the shop can purchase mead and potcheen.
 Those who attend a Bunratty castle dining experience will be offered mead with their dinner for a truly unique experience.

 Bunratty Village Mills is also a popular locale as many widely sought after Irish crafts can be purchased here.
 Crafts such as Irish linen, tweeds, and knitted clothing are available as well as a variety of top name items such as Waterford Crystal, Belleek, and Royal Tara.

 Bunratty village is just 8 miles from Limerick and 5 miles from Shannon Airport.
 The area is rich with Irish hospitality which is apparent in the friendly faces at the local shops.
 Bunratty Castle & Folk Park are not to be missed.
 Those in the area should also check out the Bunratty Mead and Liquor Company as well as Bunratty Village Mills for some great finds on popular Irish crafts.